-The words and logo for the AHEGS have been trademarked.
+It is important AHEGS documents are consistent.
+The words and logo for the AHEGS have been trademarked to protect the quality and authenticity of the document.
 To protect that trademark, any provider issuing the AHEGS must agree to use it for the purposes intended.